UtrechtUniversity/Meaningful-Paragraph-Embeddings-for-Data-Scarce-Domains/README.md

 @inproceedings{herrewijnen2023meaningfulDomainEmbeddings,
-  title="Towards Meaningful Paragraph Embeddings for Data-Scarce Domains: a Case Study in the Legal Domain", author={Herrewijnen, Elize and Craandijk, Dennis F W}, booktitle={6th Workshop on Automated Semantic Analysis of Information in Legal Text}, maintitle = {International Conference on Artificial Intelligence and Law 2023 (ICAIL 2023)}, year={2023}, organization={ICAIL}
+  title="Towards Meaningful Paragraph Embeddings for Data-Scarce Domains: a Case Study in the Legal Domain", author={Herrewijnen, Elize and Craandijk, Dennis F W}, booktitle={Proceedings of the Sixth Workshop on Automated Semantic Analysis of Information in Legal Text (ASAIL 2023), June 23, 2023, Braga, Portugal}, year={2023}, organization={ICAIL}
 }